+HIPAA training is important because it equips healthcare professionals and staff with the necessary knowledge and skills to ensure the protection of patients’ sensitive health information, comply with legal and regulatory requirements, mitigate the risk of data breaches, foster a culture of privacy and security, and maintain patient trust in an increasingly digital healthcare landscape.
 HIPAA training is a requirement of the HIPAA Privacy Rule and must be provided to the workforce relevant to their roles.
 Security awareness training is a requirement of the HIPAA Security Rule and should be provided to the entire workforce, as all members of the workforce must be able to work securely and should be aware of the cyber risks they are likely to encounter.

 There are clear benefits from having a fully trained workforce, yet some healthcare organizations and vendors serving HIPAA-covered entities fail to achieve those benefits as they view training as a checkbox item that is required to be HIPAA-compliant.
 If a little time and effort is put into training, HIPAA-regulated entities can reap the rewards.
 So, what are the benefits of HIPAA training and security awareness training?
 In this article, we suggest 5 of the advantages of security awareness and HIPAA training.